Holland, Manitoba

 Holland, Manitoba is an unincorporated community recognized as a local urban district in the Rural Municipality of Victoria, in Manitoba.

-It is located at the junction of Highway 2 and Highway 34, along the Canadian Pacific Railway tracks.
+It is located at the junction of Highway 2 and Highway 34.

+The town was founded along what is formerly the Canadian Pacific Railway Glenboro Subdivision right-of-way.
+The railway tracks were damaged by spring flooding in 2011 and the line was taken out of service from Rathwell to Nesbitt.
+The railway tracks were removed in 2015 by Cando Contracting after the line was sold for salvage after attempts to start a short line railway fell short.
+Two Assiniboine Community College students proposed a hypothetical business plan to purchase, repair and operate the rail line which was the 2015 winner of the Manitoba New Venture Championships, although this plan never came to completion.

 It lies south of the Assiniboine River, at an elevation of 380 m.
 Spruce Woods Provincial Park is located north-west of the community.

-Community facilities include an elementary school, a public library, fire department, a supermarket, a convenience store, a hardware, a post office and a medical clinic.
+Community facilities include an elementary School, public library, volunteer Fire Department, supermarket, convenience store, hardware, post office, and a medical clinic.
 A skating arena and curling rink are open during the winter months only.
 A farm machinery dealership lies opposite the town across Highway 2.

 Residents of Holland are known as "Hollanders".
 Holland is the administrative centre of the surrounding municipality of Victoria and home to the LaSalle Redboine Conservation District and the Tiger Hills Arts Association.